USA Customs Clearance Logo White

 What If My Shipment is Being Held by Customs?

-It’s important to note that even if your shipment is held in customs for a different reason, a Customs Broker will be able to find out exactly what you need to do to get your cargo released.
+It’s important to note that even if your shipment is held in customs for a different reason, a customs broker will be able to find out exactly what you need to do to get your cargo released.

 Get Help Filling Out CBP Form 5106

-Helping people import into the U.S. is what we do here at USA Customs Clearance, powered by AFC International.
+Helping people import into the U.S. is what we do here at USA Customs Clearance.
 Whether you’re looking to buy a customs bond to insure your shipment, or you need help understanding Customs Regulations, you can count on us.
-Our Customs Brokers are skilled at filing CBP Form 5106 and all other types of Customs Forms quickly and correctly, to save you time and stress.

 Share This Article